 Employee training and cybersecurity

-Your employees play an integral role in your compliance with GDPR.
-You should work to train employees so they understand the GDPR principles, as well as how their jobs affect the company’s GDPR compliance.
-It is also important that any employee who has access to personal information from consumers understands how to keep that data secure and what to do if there may have been a breach.
+Your employees play a crucial role in ensuring your compliance with the GDPR.
+You should work to train employees so that they understand the GDPR principles, as well as how their roles impact the company’s GDPR compliance.
+It is also essential that any employee with access to personal consumer information understands how to maintain the security of that data and what to do in the event of a breach.
+To ensure data is secure, you can require that employees use two-factor authentication and that company data is encrypted.

 What to do if there is a breach